automatearmy/sync-to-cloud-deploy/cloudshell_tutorial.md

 ./steps/create_terraform_tfvars.sh <walkthrough-project-id/>
 ```

-This script will:

-1. Create a `terraform.tfvars` file with your project settings
+This script will create a `terraform.tfvars` file with your project settings
-2. Configure the deployment region (default: us-central1)
-3. Set up **required** domain-wide delegation
-4. Configure BigQuery settings for inventory reporting

 <walkthrough-footnote>
-**IMPORTANT**: Domain-wide delegation is **required** for Google Sync to Cloud to function properly.
-You'll need to provide a service account email that will be granted permission to access Google Drive files.
+You'll need to provide a admin user account email that will be granted permission to access Google Drive files.
 You'll also need to configure this delegation in your Google Workspace admin console.
 </walkthrough-footnote>

 ## Request Access to Artifact Registry

 Before running the final deployment, you need to request access to the Sync to Cloud artifact registry:

-1. Contact the Sync to Cloud team at team@automatearmy.com
+1. Contact the Sync to Cloud team at zach.zimbler@automatearmy.com or via deployment call
 2. Provide them with your Google Cloud project ID: **<walkthrough-project-id/>**
 3. Provide them with your project number (run this command to get it):
    ```sh